Skip to content

 5. Improves Road Congestion.

-Obviously if more people use public transportation, roads will be less congested.
+Obviously if more people use public transport systems, roads will be less congested.

 Also, free or inexpensive public transportation systems enable all members of the community to have access to all regions of the community.
 Thus, all people have freedom to go wherever they like.